HasanLanewala/hasanlanewala.github.io/index.md

 ## Welcome to my GitHub Page !

-I am Hasan Lanewala, a Mechanical Engineer from the University of Waterloo in Canada.Originally from Karachi Pakistan, I love to travel, explore and learn !
+I am Hasan Lanewala, a Mechanical Engineer from the University of Waterloo.
+Originally from Karachi Pakistan, I'm a big fan of the outdoors and like to make travel videos on my experiences.
+I am also a diver, runner and love to play squash !

 ### PERSONAL SUMMARY